Joza Lovrencic

 Lovrenčič in the 1940s.
 Public domain (Wikimedia Commons).

 Joža Lovrenčič (2 March 1890 – 11 December 1952) was a Slovene philologist, poet, prose writer, editor, translator and teacher, regarded as one of the early introducers of Expressionism into Slovene poetry.
 His collection Deveta dežela (Trieste, 1917) is frequently cited as the first book-length Expressionist poetry collection in Slovene, while the epic cycle Trentarski študent—issued in book form as Sholar iz Trente (1939)—is considered among the most ambitious Slovene epic attempts of the first half of the 20th century.
-In 1946 he was convicted in a political trial and imprisoned; although pardoned the same year, his books were withdrawn from general access and he was sidelined professionally within postwar library-purge policies.
+In 1946 he was convicted in a political trial and imprisoned; although pardoned the same year, his books were withdrawn from general access and he was sidelined professionally under postwar library-purge policies.

 Biography

 Lovrenčič was born in Kred (municipality of Kobarid).
-He attended secondary school in Gorizia and read Slavic studies and Latin at the University of Graz, completing a doctorate on 12 January 1915.
+He attended secondary school in Gorizia and studied Slavic studies and Latin at the University of Graz, completing a doctorate on 12 January 1915.
 Between 1914 and 1916 he taught at the Gorizia gymnasium and, during the wartime relocation, at courses for the Slovene gimnazija in Trieste.
 In 1919 he represented the Goriška region in the provisional national body in Belgrade and served as a delegate to the Paris Peace Conference (November–December 1919).
 From 1920 he taught in Ljubljana, and between 1931 and 1941/42 he edited the student periodical Mentor.